 Issuer Identification Number Extension: EMVCo Evolves Contact Card Specification to Support ISO and IEC Changes

-In 2019, EMVCo began work to change the EMV Integrated Circuit Card Specifications for Payment Systems to support a new version of the ISO/IEC 7812-1 standard which enables Issuer Identification Numbers (IINs) to be expanded to eight-digits.
-The new format reflects the growth of customers and services that are operating globally.
-Changes of this nature, however, could potentially impact merchant environments beyond payments that use card details to identify and reward customers.
+In 2019, EMVCo began work to change the EMV Integrated Circuit Card Specifications for Payment Systems to support the 2017 version of the ISO/IEC Identification cards — Identification of issuers – Part 1: Numbering System standard (7812-1) which defines Issuer Identification Numbers (IINs) as eight-digits.
+The expansion to 8-digits reflects the growth of customers and services that are operating globally.
+Changes of this nature impact the entire payments ecosystem.
 So how did EMVCo approach this challenge?

-The Issuer Identification Number (IIN) is the part of the primary account number (PAN – the long number on the front of the card) which identifies the financial institution that issued the card.
-It has two main functions:
+The Issuer Identification Number (IIN) is the number that identifies the card issuer and that forms the first part of the primary account number (PAN – the long number on the front of the card).

-As the global payments marketplace continues to expand with new services and customers, it is vital that the financial institutions that are responsible for the payment continue to be accurately and consistently identified.
+As the global payments marketplace continues to expand with new services and customers, it is vital that the financial institutions that are responsible for card issuance continue to be accurately and consistently identified.

-The International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) published a new version of the ISO/IEC 7812-1 standard in which IINs could be expanded to eight-digits to enable more IINs to be used across new services.
-This would result in payment cards having either six or eight-digit IINs.
+The International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) published a new version of the ISO/IEC 7812-1 standard which defines IINs as eight-digits to enable the remaining supply of IINs to be used more efficiently to support more card issuers.
+This would result in payment cards having eight-digit IINs for IINs issued starting from January 2017.

-The payments industry needed to identify how it could evolve its systems to adopt the ISO/IEC extensions consistently, as well as understand the wider implications for the payment community.
+Entities to whom 6-digit IINs have previously been assigned to prior to the new standard, were encouraged, but not required, to adopt and support the move to the 8-digit IIN.
+The payments industry needed to identify how it could evolve its systems to adopt the ISO/IEC 8-digit IIN consistently, as well as understand the wider implications for the payment community.

-From a payment perspective, it was recognised that the technical functionality of terminals would need to evolve to recognise the extended IIN.
+From a payment perspective, it was recognised that the technical functionality of terminals would need to evolve to recognise the 8-digit IIN and that potentially some holders of 6-digit IINs would not migrate to the new IIN length.
 Routing principles would also need to be adapted to address the changes.
 These could be undertaken over several years as system maintenance updates are completed.

-In acknowledgement of the wider impact, EMVCo issued an external statement to advise all parties of the changes needed to align with ISO/ICE standards, to evaluate their systems and requested feedback on this impact.
+In acknowledgement of the wider impact, EMVCo issued an external statement to advise all parties of the changes needed to align with ISO/IEC standard, to evaluate their systems and requested feedback on this impact.

 In EMV® Integrated Circuit Card Specifications for Payment Systems, there is a data element defined as Tag ‘42’ – IIN, which supports six-digit IINs.
 EMVCo recommended extending the existing Tag ‘42’ – IIN to support both six and eight-digit IINs.